bioinformatics-core-shared-training/intro-to-IGV/InspectingVariantsInIGV.md

 * `HCC1143.normal.21.19M-20M.bam`

 These need to be indexed to be read into IGV.
-The index files have the .bai suffix and allow IGV to navigate to a specified genomic location.
+The index files have the .bai suffix and allow IGV to speedily access and display the reads aligning to a specified genomic location.

 The reads are from paired end sequencing.
 DNA fragments of approximately 350 base pairs have been sequenced from each end.
 The read lengths are 101bp.